Tag Archives: Industrial Wastewater Treatment

 The specific peculiarities of the vortex layer are well suited for treatment of wastewater containing hexavalent chrome and other heavy metals, which allows to significantly reduce the consumption of reagents, improve purification and make the process continuous.

-Ferromagnetic particles inside the chamber of the AVS magnetic mill perform intensive stirring of reagents in the chamber.
+Ferromagnetic particles inside the chamber of the AVS Vortex Layer Device perform intensive stirring of reagents in the chamber.
 The impacts and friction pulverizes the materials to colloidal particle size.
 The resulting colloid metal is good reduction agent.
 At the same time, hydrogen forms due to electrolysis of water in the vortex layer.
 Both factors have significant impact on hexavalent chrome and other metal reduction.
 This ability allows to significantly reduce the amount of iron sulfide for chrome reduction and completely reduce chrome by the colloid metal and hydrogen alone.

 Intensive mixing of reagents and the influence of electromagnetic fields, as well as dispersion of the compounds makes the formed metal hydroxides more finely dispersed than the product of mechanical agitation mixers.